FK Željezničar Sarajevo: Supporters

 FK Željezničar main supporter group are called The Maniacs.
 There is also subgroups like Blue Tigers, Joint Union, Urban Corps, Stari Grad and Vendetta.

-In popular culture, Stole Anđelović (Stole iz Bora) – a passionate club supporter from Bor, Serbia, is known decades (over 40 years) for traveling 450 km to attend most FK Željezničar Sarajevo home games, and was a long time supporter of Yugoslav national team as well as fan of Ivica Osim.
+In popular culture, Stole Anđelović (known as Stole iz Bora) from Bor, Serbia, became known for traveling 450 km to attend FK Željezničar Sarajevo home matches over a period of more than 40 years.
+He was also a supporter of the Yugoslav national team and a fan of Ivica Osim.

-A passionate group of fans from 1921.ba TV upload regular Željezničar league and European match reports as well as interviews with players and staff to online stream media; YouTube.
+A group of fans associated with 1921.ba TV regularly upload reports on Željezničar league and European matches, along with interviews featuring players and club staff, to YouTube.

 Rivalries

 Sarajevo derby (Vječiti derbi)

 Željezničar has a fierce rivalry with their city-rivals Sarajevo, which is known as the Sarajevo derby, the biggest derby in Bosnia and Herzegovina.
 It is contested regularly since both teams are part of the Premier League of Bosnia and Herzegovina.

 During the 2015–16 season the club beat Sarajevo both home at Grbavica and away, a first time the club has beaten Sarajevo away at Koševo in 12 years.
 During the 2017–18 league season, Željezničar beat Sarajevo in 3 out of 4 league matches, the most in one season and didn't even lose that season as there was also 1 draw.

-During the 2018–19 league season, Željezničar lost against Sarajevo in 2 out of 3 league matches, the most in one season and didn't even win that season as there was also 1 draw.
-The most recent match was played on 27 September 2025, where Željezničar defeated Sarajevo 2–0 at Grbavica.
+In the 2018–19 league season, Željezničar lost against Sarajevo in 2 out of 3 league matches, the most in one season and didn't even win that season as there was also 1 draw.

+The most recent match was played on 9 September 2026, which Željezničar won 2–0 at Grbavica.